 What Happened to the Three Wise Men?

-The Three Wise Men arrived in Bethlehem, found the Baby Jesus, dropped off their gifts then went to the nearest bar where they celebrated the conclusion of their journey with fermented camel milk ale.
+The Three Wise Men arrived in Bethlehem, found the Baby Jesus, dropped off their gifts then went to the nearest bar where they celebrated the conclusion of their journey with a locally-fermented camel-milk ale called yeurk.
 After eight jugs, they all passed out on the floor.

 While they slept, Melchior had a frightful dream.
 The dream warned him to never return to the most horrible and cruel King Herod.
 Melchior was petrified, so the three men decided to return to their homes in a different direction.
 This wasn’t ideal as they no longer had a star to guide them and Balthazar had lost the map.
 They wandered aimlessly for seven weeks, completely lost but enjoying themselves, before finding the trail that would lead them to their homes.

 Caspar, Melchior and Balthazar remained friends for the rest of their lives.
-Each year, during the Christmas period, they set off on another adventure.
-Existing records show that the three friends regularly holidayed in Greece, Egypt and Babylon, where they fished, swam and collected leggings for Balthazar’s collection.
+Each year, during the Christmas period, they set off on yet another adventure.
+Existing records show that the three friends traveled together to various countries, holidaying in places such as Greece, Egypt and Babylon, where they fished, swam, got terribly drunk and shopped for leggings for Balthazar’s collection.

 None of the men ever saw Jesus, Joseph or Mary again.
 They were a little irked by this.
 Caspar, in particular, believed that Mary could at least have written a thank-you note to one of them.
+But nope, nothing, not even a note.
 They never sent Jesus any more birthday gifts, but Balthazar did send Joseph a postcard from Greece.
 He never received a reply.